wp-plugins/multibanco-e-ou-payshop-by-lusopay/readme.txt

 Se j&aacute; comunicou para n&oacute;s a informar para activar o callback, talvez tenha que ir a "Op&ccedil;&otilde;es" escolher "Liga&ccedil;&otilde;es permanentes" e mudar a op&ccedil;&otilde;es para predifini&ccedil;&atilde;o.

 (ENGLISH)
-= How i get the key? =
+= How do I get the key? =

-You must go to https://www.lusopay.com and register and send an email to geral@lusopay.com order to obtain the activation key.
+You must go to https://www.lusopay.com, register and send an email to geral@lusopay.com in order to obtain the activation key.

 = What is callback? =

-Callback is a payment notification type trough a simple POST, when a client pay an order by Multibanco (ATM) or Payshop references the store updates automatically the order state to "Payment Confirmed" and sends an email his confirmation.
-Also the store owner doesn't need check the emails boxes to see if the client payed.
+Callback is a payment notification type through a simple POST, when a client pays an order by Multibanco (ATM) or Payshop references the online store updates automatically the order state to "Confirmado pagamento" (that means Payment Confirmed) and sends an email informing this status change.
+Also the store owner doesn't need to check his email boxes to see if the client paid.

-= Why callback don't work? =
+= Why callback doesn't work? =

-If you already send the email for tell us to activate, maybe you have to go menu "Settings" choose "Permalink" and change to "default" option and save.
+If you already sent the email to tell us to activate callback system, probably you will need to go to menu "Settings" and choose "Permalink" to change it to "default" option and save.

 == Changelog ==